hypertrace/hypertrace-docs-website/src/pages/deployments/windows-docker.md

 template: docs
 ---

-## Deploying hypertrace on windows using helm:
+## Deploying Hypertrace on Windows 10 using Helm:

 - [Join the Hypertrace Workspace](https://www.hypertrace.org/get-started) on Slack.
 - Download and unzip or unpack the installer file from the 'Early-Access' Slack channel .
-- Go to the Hypertrace-helm directory.
+- Go to the hypertrace-helm directory.
 - Create namespace `hypertrace` by executing `kubectl create ns hypertrace`.
 - make sure you are using docker-desktop or any kubernetes context appropriate for platform you are using.
 You can check your context using `kubectl config current-context`.
 - Replace `StoragClass` in `values.yaml` in `clusters/dev` with your StorageClass.
 Find your storageclass using `kubectl get sc`.
-Ex for Docker for desktop it will be `docker-dekstop` and for minikube it will be `standard` etc.
+Ex for Docker for Desktop it will be `docker-dekstop` and for Minikube it will be `standard` etc.
 - Run `helm repo update`
 - Run `helm upgrade hypertrace-data-services ./data-services -f ./data-services/values.yaml -f ./clusters/dev/values.yaml --install -n hypertrace --wait --timeout 15m`
 - Run `helm dependency update ./platform-services`